ChillFish8/cfavml/cfavml/README.md

 - `nightly` Enables optimizations available only on nightly platforms.
   * This is required for AVX512 support due to it currently being unstable.

+### Is this a replacement for BLAS?

+No. At least, not unless you're only doing dot product...
+BLAS and LAPACK are _huge_ and I am certainly not in the market for implementing all BLAS routines in Rust, but that being said if your application is similar to that of ndarray where it is only using BLAS for the dot product, then maybe.

 ### Benchmarks - AMD Ryzen 5900x (WINDOWS - no BLAS)

 - **Supported Flags:** `avx2`, `fma`